Boundary Dispute Solicitors & Legal Experts

 Even if you could say for certain that a boundary was in a particular position at some time in the past, there are legal doctrines which may have the effect of making the current (moved) boundary the correct one, and the rules of ‘equity’ (i.e. rules based on fairness) will be used by the courts to prevent unfairness or exploitation of an innocent party.

 In some cases, ‘squatters rights’ over unregistered land exercised for 12 years will settle the matter, but in relation to registered land it is very unlikely ‘squatting’ will achieve anything if the true owner objects.
 This is often referred to as ‘Adverse Possession’.
+To find out more about Adverse Possession click here to listen to Legal Chat with Parfitt Cresswell as Property Lawyer Steve Cook discusses how it works and what you can do to protect yourself.

 Judges faced with a boundary dispute will often make a decision on the basis of what they see on the ground as in many cases there is no other clear evidence on which to base a decision.

-In some cases, judges have ignored clear measurements marked on a deed plan if the circumstances show that this would be unfair or results in an interpretation at odds with what the original parties agreed.
+In some cases, judges have ignored clear measurements marked on a deed plan if the circumstances show that this would be unfair or result in an interpretation at odds with what the original parties agreed.

 "Easements" or Rights over Other Property